Whether or not you can keep your personal injury settlement award when you file for bankruptcy depends on a number of different factors.

 As such, exemptions can vary significantly depending on your state’s exemptions.
 Some states will allow for a full exemption (complete protection) of any personal injury settlement award.
 Some states will limit how much you are able to keep (often a determination of how much support you and your family need) regardless of the type of case.
 Others will only protect the proceeds of a wrongful death lawsuit.

 In federal exemptions, there is something called a “wildcard” exemption that you can apply to anything that does not fit into the regular allowed exemptions for personal property.
 If you have the option and have chosen federal exemptions you can protect any lawsuit proceeds up to the federal wildcard exemption amount.
 Some states also offer a wildcard exemption, which can vary quite a bit.

 Timing is also important in determining whether you can keep all or some of your personal injury settlement award.
 Keep in mind that the key timing issue is regarding when you are entitled to a claim or cause of action, not when you receive the award.
 This is why you must disclose any potential lawsuits, that you know of, at the time that you file your bankruptcy case if you want to protect any of the proceeds received after filing for bankruptcy.

 There are possible personal injury cases that can arise after you have filed your bankruptcy case.
 In this scenario, it is important to amend your documents and inform the trustee of the new development.
 Here, the type of bankruptcy you have filed under will also make a difference.

 Type of bankruptcy

-In a chapter 7 case, where you are seeking a total discharge of your debts, it is much more likely that the trustee will be interested in taking your personal injury settlement award to share amongst your creditors.
-In a chapter 13, however, you might have more options.
+In a Chapter 7 case, where you are seeking a total discharge of your debts, it is much more likely that the trustee will be interested in taking your personal injury settlement award to share among your creditors.
+In a Chapter 13, however, you might have more options.